Symphony No. 2 (Tchaikovsky)

 The Symphony No. 2 in C minor, Op.
 17 by Pyotr Ilyich Tchaikovsky was composed in 1872.
 One of Tchaikovsky's joyful compositions, it was successful right from its premiere and also won the favor of the group of nationalistic Russian composers known as "The Five", led by Mily Balakirev.

 Because Tchaikovsky used three Ukrainian folk songs to great effect in this symphony, it was nicknamed the "Little Russian" (Малороссийская, Malorossiyskaya) by Nikolay Kashkin, a friend of the composer as well as a well-known musical critic in Moscow.
 Ukraine was at that time frequently called "Little Russia".
 According to historian Harlow Robinson, "Kashkin suggested the moniker in his 1896 book Memories of Tchaikovsky."

 Despite its initial success, Tchaikovsky was not satisfied with the symphony.
 He revised the work extensively in 1879–80, substantially rewriting the opening movement and shortening the finale.
 This revision is the version of the symphony usually performed today, although there have also been supporters of the original version.
 Among those advocates was the composer's friend and former student, Sergei Taneyev, who was himself a noted composer and pedagogue.

-Instrumentation
+Music

-The symphony is scored for piccolo, two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, cymbals, bass drum, tamtam (last movement only), and strings.
+The symphony is scored for piccolo, two flutes, two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, cymbals, bass drum, tam-tam (last movement only), and strings.